 Back in the 18th Century kids had to be entertained like today’s kids.
 With no ipads and tablets, my oldest son played a historic came getting the ring on the hook the whole time we were there.
 What fun.

-This was one of our absolute favorite eating out experiences while in St. Augustine.
-And the best part it was dirt cheap.
+This was one of our absolute favorite eating-out experiences while in St. Augustine.
+And the best part was it was dirt cheap.
 Literally, the flatbreads were on sale for $5 each.
 The rest was no more than $10 a dish.
 And they were huge dishes on top of that.